Lehks/file-configurator/README.md

 The following functions are available for usage:
 - `.configure(path, context, options)`: Reads the file from `path` and configures its contents.
 The configured file contents will be returned as string in a promise.
     - `path`: The path to the file.
     - `context`: The context object.
-This is an object with strings as both keys and values.
+This is an object with strings as keys and strings or string arrays as values.
     - `options`: Additional options.
 Allowed keys are:
         - `encoding`: The encoding of the input file.
 Type is `string`.
 Default is `utf-8`.
         - `cache`: Whether the loaded file will be cached.
 Type is `boolean`.
 Default is `false`.
 See chapter [caching](#caching) for further information.